 Answer questions and see how you rank against other players.Play Now

 In 2008, O'Donnell tried to revive the variety show format on prime-time television with her Rosie Live! special.
 The show received low ratings despite an impressive array of guests, including Alec Baldwin and Liza Minnelli.
 After taking some time away from the spotlight, O'Donnell premiered her new two-hour daily talk show, Rosie Radio, on Sirius XM Satellite Radio in 2009.
-O'Donnell also made plans to return to television with her own show on Oprah Winfrey's network, OWN, which debuted in January 2011.
+O'Donnell returned to television with her own show on Oprah Winfrey's network, OWN, which debuted in January 2011.
 Unfortunately, the show failed to develop a large enough audience to stay on the air.